fishfolk/jumpy/src/editor/RATIONALE.md

 the editor and directly calling them with their names, I just import the actions module and refer to them as `actions::CreateLayer` for instance.
 I think this is less redundant and also eliminates the need to import all used actions, as their names are shorter.
+- First, I tried to make the `ui` method in the editor state be immutable, sending *all* actions through `UiAction`s being returned from the function.
+After a lot of work, I decided against making it immutable.
+The reasoning behind this change is that passing all changes through the `UiAction` enum is tiring and mechanical work that doesn't always have benefits, as there are some changes that are *not* kept track of, such as opening windows, closing them, changing data within these windows, etc. As of now, changes that do not require keeping track of are performed immediately, while actions that do go through the history are sent through `apply_action` immediately.